Peter Cannon-Brookes: Career

-Personal life
+Personal life and death

-Cannon-Brookes married a fellow student of the Courtauld Institute of Art, Caroline Aylmer Christie-Miller, on 13 April 1966.
-She has taught at both Leeds University and the Oxford University Department for Continuing Education and, together with her husband, she co-authored a book on Baroque churches.
-The couple has two children, Stephen William Aylmer Cannon-Brookes, an associate professor at the Bartlett School of Environment, Energy & Resources at University College London, and Emma Wilbraham Montgomery Cannon-Brookes.
+Cannon-Brookes married a fellow student of the Courtauld Institute of Art, Caroline Aylmer Christie-Miller.
+She taught at both Leeds University and the Oxford University Department for Continuing Education and, together with her husband, she co-authored a book on Baroque churches.
+The couple had two children, Stephen William Aylmer Cannon-Brookes, an associate professor at the Bartlett School of Environment, Energy & Resources at University College London, and Emma Wilbraham Montgomery Cannon-Brookes.

+Cannon-Brookes died on 3 May 2026, aged 87.